Figure It Out (Royal Blood song): In popular culture

 "Figure It Out" also appears on the soundtrack for the video game Pro Evolution Soccer 2016.
-The song also was used as the music in the trailer for the second series of the BBC One drama, Doctor Foster and for the Supernatural Season 10 trailer and the British Touring Car Championship 2014 season montage.
-The song was also used in season 1 episode 11 of the TV show Gotham.
+The song also was used as the music in the trailer for the second series of the BBC One drama, Doctor Foster and for the Supernatural season 10 trailer and the 2014 British Touring Car Championship season montage.
+The song was also used in season one episode 11 of the TV show Gotham.

 It was also used as the opening track in the Entourage movie.

+In the lead up to the downfall of Gray Atkins; a serial killer in the British soap, EastEnders, "Figure It Out" is played while Kheerat Panesar is confronting Gray on the abuse of Gray's late wife, Chantelle, in the property of 1 Albert Square.
+The episode aired on February 21, 2022.